Assessing Research Climates

 In addition to enabling confidential institution-specific reports on units and the campus as a whole, de-identified data is compiled in a national comparison database so that the community as a whole may benefit.
 The norming initiative permits home institution departments to be appropriately assessed with respect to other comparable units in the same discipline.

-KINDER was developed specifically to assess the quality of interpersonal climates in research settings.
-We know from the validation of this new instrument that results from the KINDER correlate with research integrity climate, organizational commitment, and a sense of integration with one’s work unit.
+CAIR was developed specifically to assess the quality of interpersonal climates in research settings.
+We know from the validation of this new instrument that results from the CAIR correlate with research integrity climate, organizational commitment, and a sense of integration with one’s work unit.

-How can you and your university run the SOURCE or KINDER?
+How can you and your university run the SOURCE or CAIR?